sal55/langs/MLang/Overviews.md

 * Designed for whole-program compilation
 * Companion scripting language (Q) with identical syntax

-Contemporary languages that are used for systems programming (Java, D, C#, Go, C++, Rust, Zig) are much more advanced with modern type systems and all those things listed in my Missing summary.

-Still, for *my* systems programming, this is my first choice.

 ### Q Overview

 * Interpreted scripting language